Nixon Fellowship Program

 The Richard M. Nixon Fellowship was created by gifts and funds from friends and alumni to honor Whittier College alumnus and former U.S. President Richard M. Nixon '34.

-The fellowship was established in Nixon’s honor after a campus visit by Dr. Henry Kissinger, who talked about Nixon’s efforts to open up our relationship with China.
-The fellowship is designed to prepare exceptional students for informed citizenship and service through internships and or research opportunities that echo Nixon’s successful legacy in domestic and foreign policy.
+The fellowship was established in Nixon’s honor after a campus visit by Dr. Henry Kissinger, who talked about Nixon’s efforts to open up the U.S. relationship with China.
+The fellowship is designed to prepare exceptional students for informed citizenship and service through internships and/or research opportunities that echo Nixon’s successful legacy in domestic and foreign policy.
 Fellows will develop leadership skills, increase international understanding, and experience the rewards inherent in a career dedicated to the public good.
-One Whittier College student will be selected annually to be a Nixon Fellow and engage in a self-designed program of focused learning and applied experience.
-The proposed work will support student research on some aspect of Richard Nixon’s Presidential or Vice-Presidential careers, especially foreign or domestic policy issues.
-The Fellowship has also been used to fund student participation in the Democratic and Republic National Conventions in 2016 and 2008 and the Presidential Inauguration in 2012.

 Eligibility Criteria